6 Shortcuts to Work Faster in Shortcut

 Since space and time are inextricably linked, it only follows that you’d use Spaces to save time.
 The Spaces page is a great place to see the work happening across different Workflows, and it allows you to quickly view Stories that have been filtered to show you what you need.

-Default Spaces can include Everything, Owned By Me, and Requested By Me.
+Default Spaces can include All Stories, Owned By Me, and Requested By Me.
 You can also create Saved Spaces to quickly view the Stories you want, with only one click.
 To create a new Saved Space simply add your desired filters, click Save New, and name the space.
-To share this with everyone in the Workspace, click more actions and then share.
-Now, anyone can see it here and add it to their spaces.

 6. VCS Integrations